 “I like that the forum posts were interactive,” said one health promoter who took CHWTraining’s Diabetes and Prediabetes.
 “They’re a good way to communicate your thoughts as the course progressed.”

 The motivations for transitioning from face-to-face to online are clear.
 Making the leap to launch educational technology can be done gradually, all at once, or in a limited way.

 So how do you know where to start when launching a CHW ed-tech program?

-We regularly work with clients who share an office with others with robust and useful training tools that aren’t shared.
-This happens regularly when programs are grant funded.
+We regularly work with clients who share an office with others with robust and useful training tools — but no one is aware and they’re not sharing them.
+This happens regularly when programs rely on grants.
 The grant might support breast and cervical cancer screenings, but not HIV/AIDS client support.
 But both areas depend on outreach engagement skills, so why not share when you can?

-Once you start asking around, you might find others have a full-fledged learning management system (LMS) that’s used by your organization for everything from HIPAA training to clinician training.
-Or you can open up your own subscription more targeted courses through CHWTraining to others who can use it.
+Once you start asking around, you might find others have a full-fledged learning management system (LMS) your organization used for everything from HIPAA training to clinician training.
+Or you can open up your own subscription to more targeted courses through CHWTraining to others who can use it.

 Expand your search for training tools to include other less-obvious resources, including:

 - Ways to have discussions (Slack, message boards, group chat)

 3) Introduce blended learning in your CHW program.